parappayo/book-notes/sed-awk.md

 ## CLI Flags

-* `-n` - suppress automatic input, require p command instead
+* `-n` - suppress automatic output, require p command instead
 * `-f` - read script from file instead of as an argument
+* `-i` - in-place editing of a file, will not read from stdin

 ## Examples